SupeRuier/awesome-active-learning/subfields/practical_considerations.md

 Works:
 - Knowledge transfer for multi-labeler active learning [2013, ECMLPKDD]: Model each labeler's expertise and only to query an instance’s label from the labeler with the best expertise.
-- Active learning from weak and strong labelers [2015, NIPS]: Learn a classifier with low error on data labeled by the oracle, while using the weak labeler to reduce the number of label queries made to this labeler.
+- Active learning from weak and strong labelers [2015, NeurIPS]: Learn a classifier with low error on data labeled by the oracle, while using the weak labeler to reduce the number of label queries made to this labeler.
-- Active Learning from Imperfect Labelers [2016, NIPS]:
+- Active Learning from Imperfect Labelers [2016, NeurIPS]:
   Theoretical work.
 - Cost-effective active learning from diverse labelers [2017, AAAI]: The cost of a labeler is proportional to its overall labeling quality.
 But different labelers usually have diverse expertise, and thus it is likely that labelers with a low overall quality can provide accurate labels on some speciﬁc instances.
 Select labeler can provide an accurate label for the instance with a relative low cost.
 - An Interactive Multi-Label Consensus Labeling Model for Multiple Labeler Judgments [2018, AAAI]: The premise is that labels inferred with high consensus among labelers, might be closer to the ground truth.
 Proposed  a novel formulation that aims to collectively optimize the cost of labeling, labeler reliability, label-label correlation and inter-labeler consensus.